-State law authorizes the Authority to invest in direct obligations of the U.S. Treasury, agencies and instrumentalities; short-term commercial paper of U.S. corporations with assets exceeding \$500,000,000 if such commercial paper is rated within the three highest rating classifications; interest-bearing savings accounts; certificates of deposit; time deposits; money market accounts; and certain repurchase agreements.
+State law authorizes the Authority to invest in direct obligations of the U.S. Treasury, agencies, and instrumentalities; short-term commercial paper of U.S. corporations with assets exceeding \$500,000,000 if such commercial paper is rated within the three highest rating classifications; interest-bearing savings accounts; certificates of deposit; time deposits; money market accounts; and certain repurchase agreements.

 State law limits investments in commercial paper and corporate bonds to the top two ratings issued by nationally recognized statistical rating organizations (NRSROs).
 It is the Authority's policy to limit its investments in these investment types to the top two ratings issued by NRSROs.
-As of June 30, 2017 and 2016, the Authority's investments in money market funds were rated A-1 or better by Standard & Poor's.